Religion as a Moral Center

 Like you, if I see a complete stranger drop their wallet, I'll spring into action like Batman to return it to them.
 It would never occur to either you or I to keep it or expect a reward for returning it.

 If I see an elderly woman, I don't run over, punch her in the face and steal her purse; and neither does a religious person.
 But note that no religious person ever says "I would love to punch out that old woman, but I can't because the restrictions of my religion forbid it."
 Nobody is going to do something like that, because it's so obviously wrong.
 Rarely or never does any basically good person — and that's most of us — need religious commandments to stop them from doing something wrong.

 In summary, my Moral Center is essentially the same as yours.
 It comes from the basic goodness of human nature, and my own sense of right and wrong that is universally shared among all people.
 It does not stem from having read any particular set of religious commandments, or from fear of punishment from a deity.
 Since I formed this ethical system in the lack of a religious context, how could my Moral Center be so similar to that of the average Christian or Buddhist?
 I argue that everyone's basic Moral Center comes from human nature, the nurture of societal interaction, and the sense of right and wrong.
 Since everyone already has these things, the need to credit religion as an additional source is redundant and thus wholly unnecessary.

-A common retort from religious people is that God gave me those things: common sense, and the ability to tell right from wrong.
+A common retort from religious people is that their particular God gave me those things: common sense, and the ability to tell right from wrong.
 If that's so, and everyone (atheists included) has been gifted with all the fundamentals needed to develop a Moral Center, then we're still left at the same place.
 A religious upbringing is still superfluous.

-Reference this article:
+Cite this article: